 Launched 38 years ago, Speciality Chemicals Magazine is the leading publication dedicated to the fine and speciality chemicals industry.
 Our mission is to provide readers with the latest news and features on business, markets and technology.

 Read by industry movers and shakers, each issue has sections dedicated to:

 Our coverage has a technical and business focus, with a core emphasis on the life sciences.
 Content comprises articles from industry and academia, covering new developments related to each sector, as well as contributions from consultants, other experts, industry journalists and the editor.

 Speciality Chemicals Magazine welcomes contributions from academia and industry.

 News and commentaries: up to 200 words with one accompanying table or graphic;

-Feature articles: typically up to 1,200 words with two tables or graphics.
+Feature articles: typically up to 800 words with four tables or graphics.